dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 ???
-* me? doesn't reallly matter
+* who me? usually don't intro myself as i get to know you **informally around sudikoff**, but remote is more challenging - **please do stop in/ don't be afraid to chat**
-* worked in webdev when it was done in perl, before python was invented
+* worked in webdev when **perl** was a popular language and **tables were how you did layout**
+* **love building stuff and helping empower people to build their visions of the world**
+* my  parents were artists - if i wanted a toy, they told me to make it - and i've since realized not everyone has had that experience - out of nothing->something
-* been in your shoes - loved all my projects classes,  made my best friends for life in projects classes, hated how they were structured, watched teams crash and burn, wanted to create a structure that support and empowers students to build cool things (dali was born out of that).
+* been in your shoes - been a student here. loved all my projects classes,  made my best friends for life in projects classes, hated how they were structured, watched teams crash and burn, wanted to create a structure that support and empowers students to build cool things (dali was born out of that).
 * this class and dali were built out of what i wished i had had when i was an undergrad
-* i'm here to help, i may not always know the answer and theres plenty i don't know, but i always have opinions and am here to support you as you take what you've learned and build something cool - anything!
+* i'm here to **help**, i may **not always know the answer** and theres plenty i don't know, but i always have **opinions** and am here to support you as you take what you've learned and build something cool - anything!
-* while yes, i can help the most with webdev stuff/react based stuff like react-native, don't think your project has to be that, if i dont' know something - i'll try to connect with you someone who does
+* while yes, since i also teach fulsltack - i can help the most with webdev stuff/react based stuff like react-native, don't think your project has to be that, if i dont' know something - i'll try to connect you to someone who does
-* my  parents were artists - if i wanted a toy, they told me to make it
-* want to help people have the transformative experience of creating something out of nothing.  and idea->reality
+* my mission for a long time has been to help people have the transformative experience of creating something out of nothing.  and idea->impact